 The point is that microgreens grown beneath weight will be stronger and more well-rooted than those without weight.

 The difference in the health of the microgreens will continue as they grow.
-A deep rooted microgreen can gain access to water and nutrients more easily than a shallow-rooted microgreen.
+A deep-rooted microgreen can access water and nutrients more easily than a shallow-rooted microgreen.

 Deep-rooted microgreens will also be able to grow longer, straighter, and taller than shallow-rooted microgreens.